trinath-y/TraceGlider/README.md

 # TraceGlider: Open-Source Tracker

 ## Introduction
-TraceGlider is designed to provide website owners and developers with detailed insights into user behavior without compromising on privacy.
-This library is fully open-source and can be integrated into any web platform.
+TraceGlider is my version of a low cost , privacy focused implementation of server side tracking so that the data can be stored in S3 and subsequently used for any analytic platforms.

 ## Features
 - Real-time interaction tracking